Ofosu-Osei/cloud_final_project/README.md

 ## Overview

-LLMOps is a cutting-edge project designed to operationalize machine learning by serving an open-source model through a robust web service developed in Rust.
+simplyChat is a cutting-edge project designed to operationalize machine learning by serving an open-source model through a robust web service developed in Rust.
 This project emphasizes the deployment of machine learning models at scale, utilizing Kubernetes for orchestration and a CI/CD pipeline for streamlined operations.
 This README provides all necessary information to get started with LLMOps, including setup and usage.

 **Final Project Requirements**